plumvillage/newsletter/src/2024/en/articles/laurent-bernays--flowers-of-peace.md

 I would like to extend my gratitude to the Tree family team for working with me on this collective adventure, and especially to Sr. Luc Nghiem for her great commitment, and following through on her deep vision for the hamlet and taking care of Mother Earth.

-“The flowers of peace bloom in beauty” is engraved on the Great Bell.
+“The flowers of peace bloom in beauty” is engraved on the Great Temple Bell.
 It has now manifested as this three-hectare meadow and resonates like the poem throughout the entire cosmos.
-Like the wind joins the songs of the Great Bell, so does this field of flowers join Thay’s poem.
+Like the wind joins the songs of the Great Temple Bell, so does this field of flowers join Thay’s poem.
 These two were my commitments as a Bodhisattva: to cultivate the Earth and cultivate loving speech through song, cultivating the flowers in the Earth and in my soul.

 {% image "article2024/Laurent/PV_2023_36_e.jpg", "noFloat" %}
 {% image "article2024/Laurent/DSC05382_e.JPG", "noFloat" %}